spineo/RGButterflyDocs/README.md

 ### Paints Data Capture

 Photographed paint swatch areas can be tapped and integrated into a _Mix Association_ as shown in the screenshots below.
-The _Add Color Mix_ feature allows users to add existing reference colors to the mix.
+The _Add Color Mix_ feature (screenshots 2 & 3) allows users to add existing reference colors to the mix.
 A more detailed session used for this type of data capture can be found __[here](DataCapture.md)__.

 ![DataCapture](images/ManualDataCapture.jpg)

 ### Settings

-The Settings Screen accessible from the gear button (bottom right on most views) allows a number of App Customizations including:
+The Settings Screen accessible from the gear button (bottom right on most views) allows a number of Global App Customizations including:
 * Checks for Database Updates (which allows users to perform updates when available)
-* Optionally setting Paint Swatches and/or Mix Associations to Read-Only
+* Optionally setting Paint Swatches and/or Mix Associations to Read-Only for protection
 * Changing the default shape (i.e., circle or rectangle) and size of a tap area
 * Changing the number of tap area matches displayed
-* Displaying Paint Swatches as captured or rendered by RGB value
+* Displaying Paint Swatches as captured or alternatively, rendered by RGB value
 * Entering the _Mix Ratios Set(s)_ used for data capture
-* Turn Off Alerts
+* Turning Off Alerts
-* Set the default Initial View
+* Setting the default Initial View

 The screenshots below capture the _Settings_ view